Nikaoto/mimino/notes.md

 ```

 ## struct `sockaddr_in6`
-Can be cast to sockaddr.
 Holds address of ipv6 socket.
 ```
 struct sockaddr_in6
 {